Skip to Main Content

 The editorial angle on Migliaccio's influence is less about biography than about what Italian fine-seafood training signals in this context.
 Italy's premium coastal kitchens, from the Amalfi Coast to the Adriatic, have long produced chefs who treat fish and shellfish with a specificity that differs from the French classical model.
 The preparation hierarchy is different, the acidity references are different, and the pasta and grain formats that accompany seafood are native to the tradition rather than borrowed.
 At Gambero Rosso in Marina di Gioiosa Ionica, that Calabrian coastal logic plays out at the very local level.
 At Al Mahara, a similar Italian sensibility operates inside a Gulf luxury framework, at a price point and scale that places it alongside properties like At.Mosphere in the Burj Khalifa rather than mid-market hotel restaurants.

-The cuisine is classified as Italian at the $$$ cuisine tier (two-course dinner from $66 upward), with the overall venue operating at the $$$$ price range.
+The cuisine is classified as Modern Italian Seafood at the $$$$ price range, with dinner pricing around $300 per person.
 That gap is partly explained by the setting premium and partly by the wine program, which skews toward Burgundy, Champagne, Bordeaux, and Italy at a price tier where many bottles exceed $100.
 For comparison, Dubai's Michelin-starred 11 Woodfire operates at the $$$ tier with a tighter, more informal format.
 Al Mahara positions itself above that bracket, in the same tier as Avatara Restaurant and At.Mosphere, where the full-evening commitment and setting are priced as components of the experience.

 The Wine Program as Competitive Signal

-Star Wine List has ranked Al Mahara in its leading positions for Dubai in both 2024 and 2025, taking the number-one and number-two slots across both years.
+Star Wine List ranked Al Mahara number one in Dubai in 2025.
 That kind of sustained recognition in a category-specific award is a more reliable indicator than general prestige rankings, because it reflects the actual depth and structure of the list rather than ambient reputation.
-Wine Director Samuel Lacroix oversees a cellar of 1,105 selections and a physical inventory of 8,000 bottles, with declared strengths in Champagne, Burgundy, Bordeaux, and Italian producers.
+The wine list runs to 8,000 bottles, with strengths in Champagne, Burgundy, Bordeaux, and Italian producers.

 Guests who want to cross-reference Dubai's broader seafood wine culture can explore Rockfish and Sea Fu, both of which operate at lower price points with different wine philosophies.
 Bordo Mavi brings a Turkish coastal register to Dubai's seafood circuit, which makes for a useful contrast with Al Mahara's Italian framing.